danieldiamond/gitlab-analytics/dimensional_modeling.md

 * definitions should be source system independent

-## How dimensional modelling can improve weaknesses of what we are using now
+## How dimensional modeling can improve weaknesses of what we are using now

 * very often our models follow source models which are normalized and difficult for business user to understand
 * plenty of xf_ models (re-)use similar but yet not the same logic for defining customer